Keaton Henson

 Keaton Henson (born 24 March 1988) is an English musician, composer, visual artist, and poet.

 He has released six studio albums, a wordless graphic novel titled Gloaming, published by Pocko, and a book of poetry called Idiot Verse.
-Henson suffers from anxiety, and as a result, he rarely plays concerts.
+Henson has anxiety, and as a result, he rarely plays concerts.

 History

 Early life and career beginnings (1988–2012)

 Keaton Henson was born in 1988 in London.
 He is the son of actor Nicky Henson and ballet dancer Marguerite Porter, and the half-brother of composer Christian Henson.

 Henson began his career as an illustrator.
 He designed the artwork for various albums including Dananananaykroyd's Hey Everyone! and Enter Shikari's Take to the Skies.
-He recorded songs in his apartment in London, initially purely for his own consumption.
+He recorded songs in his flat in London, initially purely for his own consumption.
 He gave a recording of one of the songs as a gift to his best friend, and was encouraged to put music online.
 In November 2010, his debut album Dear... was released on Motive Sounds Recordings, in a self-made limited edition.
 In 2011 he released the single "Metaphors" on Porchlight Records.
 He also recorded "Don't Be Afraid" for the Tormented soundtrack.

 Henson's musical breakthrough came when Zane Lowe played "You Don't Know How Lucky You Are" on BBC Radio 1 for the first time on 7 September 2011, saying: "That piece of music right there...is one of the most special pieces of music I've heard in a very very long time".
 Lowe said that the reaction from listeners had been "brilliant".

 Henson formed his own record company, Oak Ten Records, and officially re-released his debut album Dear... in 2012.
 The album was critically acclaimed: the BBC reported "Keaton Henson isn't a show-off, but with talent like this, he has every right to be".
 On Metacritic, the album received a score of 70 out of 100.
 Dear... didn't enter the charts, but three singles were released–"Charon", "Small Hands" and "You Don't Know How Lucky You Are"–all accompanied by music videos.
 The video for "Charon" was shortlisted for a UK MVA award in Best Budget Indie/Rock Category.
 "Small Hands" won Best Music Video at the Rushes Soho Shorts Film Festival in 2012.

 In July 2012, Henson released The Lucky.
 In November 2012, Henson designed a t-shirt for the Yellow Bird Project to raise money for the Teenage Cancer Trust.